xmtp/libxmtp/xmtp_mls/IDENTITY.md

 XMTP clients may perform performance optimizations, such as caching installation lists with a short TTL.

-An open area of investigation is ensuring transcript consistency in the face of revoked clients.
-If the server can maintain a strict ordering between revocations and payloads in the conversation (especially commits performed by the revoked clients), then all participants can achieve consensus on whether a payload from the revoked client should be applied or not.

 ### Server trust

 We currently rely on trust in centralized XMTP servers, which could do the following if malicious.